 We may also learn more about mechanisms driving our effects by exploring heterogeneity in adoption.
 Ex ante, we anticipated heterogeneity in adoption decisions by farmer behavioral characteristics like reciprocity, patience, and risk aversion.
 We test for heterogeneity along these dimensions and report results in Table B.1.
-Our results have consistent sign across selfreported and admin data adoption measures, although we observe no statistically significant heterogeneity using the self-reported measure.
+Our results have consistent sign across self-reported and admin data adoption measures, although we observe no statistically significant heterogeneity using the self-reported measure.
 Given the large average treatment effect and limited variation in some of our behavioral measures, it is perhaps unsurprising that we find only limited evidence of heterogeneity in this outcome along any dimension.
-Nevertheless, variation in the resulting measurement, with only 10% showing any evidence of time inconsistency in a non-incentivized hypothetical exercise.
+Nevertheless, the sign of the interaction term between treatment and risk preferences in particular is consistent with our pre-specified hypothesis about the role of the contract (and the premium guarantee in particular) in affecting adoption decisions.